 - OpenOrienteeringMap (OOM) maps are based on OpenStreetMap data and show all the major details you will need such as roads, paths, rivers and grassland, but do not have a lot of fine detail

-Most importantly, you need a compatible smartphone (Apple or Android) with the MapRunF app.
-If you have a compatible Garmin smartwatch with the MapRunG ConnectIQ app you can download the course onto your watch so you do not need to carry your phone with you (the GPS accuracy is often better too).
+Most importantly, you need a compatible smartphone (Apple or Android) with the MapRunF or MapRun6 app.
+MapRun6 is the latest version, but MapRunF has been more widely tested.
+The two apps can co-exist on your phone.
+If you have a compatible Garmin smartwatch with the MapRunG ConnectIQ app, you can download the course onto your watch so you do not need to carry your phone with you (the GPS accuracy is often better too).

 For fuller details, please see the main MapRun website.